Why Does Nutrition Matter in Childhood?

 Long-Term Health Outcomes

 What children eat now affects their health for years to come.
-Good nutrition:

 • Reduces the risk of diseases like diabetes and heart problems later in life.